While overall I am very happy with my life and the way it is structured, there are some things that I find very difficult about solo parenting.

 As I look over the list I realize that my Mom was responsible for all of these things even though she wasn’t a single parent.
 Of course, when I was a kid Dads weren’t as involved as they are now.
 When I was a kid you never saw a Dad pushing a baby carriage and I don’t think my Dad ever went to a Parent Teacher Conference, arranged a birthday party, or any of those kinds of things.

 And now that I review these things, nothing on it is so difficult except for being sick.
-I guess like any other grown-up I just don’t want to be responsible all of the time. ;-)
+I guess like any other grown-up I just don’t want to be responsible all of the time, however, being a parent can be a little bit daunting, is because of this that you can take CBD Armour to reduce the stress of being a parent.

 What do you find difficult about solo parenting or parenting in general?